 What do eating all of our veggies, cleaning behind our ears, and flossing daily have in common?
 They’re all behaviors we probably tell little white lies about doing more often than we truly do.
-While just like skipping out on one serving of broccoli won’t kill you, missing a day of flossing won’t cause your teeth to immediately fall out of your mouth.
+While just like skipping out on one serving of broccoli won’t kill you, missing a day of flossing won’t cause your teeth to fall out of your mouth immediately.
 However, just as a routine of skipping vegetables will stack up negatively against your health over time, not flossing your teeth regularly can have dire oral effects as well.
 You should be flossing once daily to remove excess bacteria and plaque from between your teeth, lessening the chances of decay and cavities.
 Here are a few flossing fun facts to get you more excited about this crucial daily dental step!

 1. Floss comes in a variety of flavors!